 Agile offers that better way.
 The essential premise of Agile is that self-directed teams are the ones that work most efficiently.
 Agile demands that managers accept that the contributor is best qualified to determine the feasibility of implementing a product feature and setting the conditions of delivery of that feature.

 It’s akin to making a cake.
 You can go to the baker and request a custom designed cake for ten dollars, to be delivered the next day.
 However, if it turns out that making the cake you want needs to sell for twenty dollars and will take three days to make, you’re sunk.
 You can demand all you want, but the reality is what it is.
 Instead of making the demand, you’d have done better to explain to the baker the cake you want.
 Then, ask how much it will cost and how long it will take to deliver.
 If you can’t have the cake you want in a day at ten dollars, Agile says to work with the baker to figure out how to get you an acceptable cake in the time you want, at the amount you want to pay.
 If a solution can’t be negotiated, then you need to change your budget or your delivery date, maybe both.

 Agile says, when it comes to cost and delivery, the expert is the expert.
 Duh.

-Creating a Performance Agile Testing Plan That Focuses on the Sprint
+Creating an Agile Performance Testing Plan that Focuses on the Sprint

-Agile may seem like an obvious path to success, but it gets tricky, particularly around testing, particularly load agile testing.
+Agile may seem like an obvious path to success, but it gets tricky, particularly around testing, particularly load Agile testing.
 Most modern developers follow Test Driven Development (TDD) to some degree.
-TDD fundamentally means the the developer tests every line of code s/he writes.
-The usual unit of test is the function, thus the concept of unit testing.
+TDD fundamentally means the developer tests every line of code s/he writes.
+The usual unit of a test is the function, thus the concept of unit testing.

 All the tests that a developer writes must pass on the developer’s local machine.
 When the developer checks the code into a repository branch, the unit tests are run again in the company’s automated CI/CD process.
 Again, all the tests must pass.
 Failure can “break the build.”